takari/takari-target-platform/target platform work items.md

   dependencyManagement section
 * as target platform element

-This is not very user-friedly and unnecessary complicates depenency management Need to find a way to eliminate core/pom.xml dependencyManagement.
+This is not very user-friendly and unnecessary complicates depenency management Need to find a way to eliminate core/pom.xml dependencyManagement.

 The current plan is to remove all/most of <excludes/> elements and to rely on